-At December 31, 2020, 2019 and 2018, one borrower had an outstanding loan balance greater than 5 percent of total loans.
+At December 31, 2021, two borrowers had an outstanding loan balance greater than 5 percent of total loans.
+At December 31, 2020 and 2019, one borrower had an outstanding loan balance greater than 5 percent of total loans.

 Note 14: Commitments and Credit Risk